** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 Record[RecordTemplateIdentifier].VariableFieldIdentifier

-Record - Keyword representing which concrete record should be accessed.
-Records are sorted by the time of their creation.
-By using [RecordTemplateIdentifier] in expression, Alchemy will look for and take the value of the last created record in the same process.
+[RecordTemplateIdentifier]: Records are sorted by the time of their creation.
+By using this component in the expression Alchemy will look for, and take the value of, the last created record within the process.

 Stage[StageName].Record[RecordTemplateIdentifier ].VariableFieldIdentifier

-In the Characterization stage you made a field for the number of samples that are needed.
-The name of the field is Number Of Samples, the identifier is NumberOfSamples.
-This field is a number type.
-The number of samples will determine how many rows will be available in the characterization table.
-To do this, make a repeatable row group and put it on top of input fields as already explained in the chapter How to make a table in Alchemy.
-In the Repeatable Option field of the group advanced settings, select Determined by Formula.
-In the Formula Expression write the expression NumberOfSamples.
+To do this, make a repeatable row group and put it on top of the input fields as already explained in the Configuration Portal manual - How to make a table in Alchemy.
+In the Repeatable Option field of the group’s advanced settings, select Determined by Formula.
+In the Formula Expression write the expression:

 RecordFieldIdentifier.VariableFieldIdentifier

-In case you use a process field in your configuration, you must add its identifier in the expression
+In case you use a process field in your configuration, you must add its identifier in the expression:

 ProcessField.Record[RecordTemplateIdentifier].VariableFieldIdentifier